flexyourrights/openpolice/README.md

 DB_PASSWORD=secret
 ```

-You could do things like install Laravel's out-of-the-box user authentication tools, and push the vendor file copies where they need to be:
+Next, install Laravel's out-of-the-box user authentication tools, and push the vendor file copies where they need to be:
 ```
 $ composer require laravel/ui
 $ php artisan ui vue --auth